William B. Baugh: Biography

 Private First Class Baugh was the 15th Marine to receive the Medal of Honor for heroism during the Korean War.
 Born July 7, 1930, in McKinney, Kentucky, William Bernard Baugh was employed by Harrison Shoe Corporation before his enlistment in the Marine Corps on January 23, 1948, at the age of 17.
-He attended public schools in Butler County, Ohio.
+Baugh attended public schools in Butler County, Ohio.

 Following recruit training at Parris Island, South Carolina, PFC Baugh was stationed at Marine Corps Base Camp Lejeune, North Carolina, and after being transferred to the 1st Marine Division in Korea, took part in the Inchon landing, the capture of Seoul, and the Wonsan and Chosin Reservoir campaigns.
 His death occurred in the Chosin area.

 In addition to the Medal of Honor, PFC Baugh posthumously received the Purple Heart Medal.
 He previously held the Presidential Unit Citation, Navy Occupation Service Medal with Europe Clasp, Korean Service Medal with three bronze stars, and the United Nations Service Medal.